vingle1/AfriCuisine/frontend/README.md

-# africuisine
+# AfriCuisine

-This README outlines the details of collaborating on this Ember application.
+This is the frontend for the AfriCuisine web application.
-A short introduction of this app could easily go here.

 ## Prerequisites